isnology/react-rails-devise-sessions-basic/README.md

 Rails.start()
 Turbolinks.start()
 ```
-- to add bootstrap (you need jquery):-
+- to add bootstrap (you need jquery at the moment):-
 ```
 yarn add jquery bootstrap@4.0.0 popper.js
 ```